In Association with Amazon.com

 English novelist, short story writer, and poet, who is best known for his book Under the Volcano (1947), a 20th century classic.
 Like many of Malcolm Lowry's publications, the novel is highly autobiographical.
 An alcoholic, Lowry spent his post-Volcano years drinking and planning a cycle of novels built around his masterwork.
 He lived from 1940 to 1954 in a primitive cabin in Dollarton, British Columbia, and then in Italy and England until his death.

-Malcolm Lowry was born in Birkenhead, Chesire, England, the son of Arthur Lowry, a wealthy cotton broker, who owned plantations in Egypt, Peru, and Texas.
-His grandfather from his mother's side was a Norwegian sea captain.
-Lowry is an old Scotttish name for fox; another meaning is a crafty person.
+Malcolm Lowry was born in Birkenhead, Chesire, England, the son of Arthur Lowry, a wealthy Liverpool cotton broker, and Evelyn Bowden Lowry.
+She had wanted a daughter and left young Malcolm in the care of a series of nannies.
+Arthur owned plantations in Egypt, Peru, and Texas.
+Lowry's grandfather from his mother's side was a Norwegian sea captain, who went down with his ship in the Bay of Bengal.
+Lowry is an old Scottish name for fox; another meaning is a crafty person.

 In May 1936 Lowry spent ten-to-fourteen days as "a voluntary patient" in the psychiatric ward of Bellevue Hospital in New York City.
 He was treated for alcoholism.
 Swinging the Maelstrom reflected this period.
 The protagonist, a musician, is called Bill Plantagenet.